vanessaviray/vanessaviray/README.md

 Creating products and seeing people excited about what I've created drives my passion for development!
 I specialize in building user-friendly applications with technologies like Typescript, React, Node.js, Express, PostgreSQL, CSS, Tailwind, and HTML.
 When I'm not coding I like to watch scary movies with my pug.

-🔭 I’m currently working on buildiing a portfolio site to showcase my most recent work.
+🔭 I’m currently working on building a portfolio site to showcase my most recent work.
 📫 How to reach me: 13virayvanessab@gmail.com

 ## 🔗 Let's Connect